hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/posing/bone_constraints/introduction.rst

 For example, a human elbow cannot rotate backward (unless the character has broken his arm), nor to the sides, and its forward and roll rotations are limited in a given range.
-(e.g. depending on the rest position of your elbow, it may be from (0 to 160) or from (-45 to 135)).
+(E.g. depending on the rest position of your elbow, it may be from (0 to 160) or from (-45 to 135).)

 So you should apply a *Limit Rotation* constraint to the forearm bone (as the elbow movement is the result of rotating the forearm bone around its root).